CITB Health and Safety Awareness in Manchester

 This 1 day course is designed to help those, who are about to or have just begun to work in the construction industry, to understand the potential hazards they face on site.
 The course aims to keep you and those around you safe and make you aware of your responsibilities on site.

-Unfortunately lunch isn’t provided on the 1 day health and safety awareness course, however there are places nearby to purchase lunch.
+Unfortunately lunch isn’t provided on the 1 day health and safety awareness course.

 Most of our delegates on the Health and Safety Awareness course are there to gain their CSCS labourers card.